mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So, [shikantaza](glossary#shikantaza) is arrangement of all things, and then sit down.
 That's all.

 This is really [Bodhisattva](glossary#bodhisattva) practice, to help all sentient beings.
 If you practice this, your life is really helpful, for you and for others.
 It is very true.
-Even though you don't say [anything], somebody realizes.
+Even though you don't say anything, somebody realizes.
 You have something to tell him, or her.

 So that is shikantaza.
 It's pretty difficult to understand for us intellectually, because we are getting the use of always analyzing and synthesizing everything in the [dualistic](glossary#dualistic) world; it's very difficult to stop immediately.
 That's why even though you stop for a while, you don't appreciate that practice.
 But this practice is only the best way.
 That is shikantaza – the [zazen](glossary#zazen) you do, mentioned by [Buddha](glossary#buddha).